Chief Executive Officer & Head of Long-Term

 Head of Asia

-Mr. Ng joined Tschudi & Eitzen in November 2000 doing chartering and marketing of T&E Supramax business.
-In July 2005, he moved to Beijing to set up the Eitzen Bulk Beijing Representative office, focusing on exploring business opportunities in China for the company.
-In 2010, Eitzen Bulk was acquired by Ultranav.
-Mr. Ng returned to Singapore in January 2017 as Head of Supramax, Asia.
-Mr. Ng graduated in 1993 from the University of Plymouth, United Kingdom, with a Honours degree in Maritime Studies, and later obtained an MBA with University of South Australia in 1998.
-Since 2018, Mr. Ng has been a part-time lecturer at Singapore’s Nanyang Technology University for the Master’s programme in Ship Chartering, Operations and Broking.
+Mr Ng’s interest in shipping spans from 30 years in the shipping industry to lecturing part-time at Singapore’s Nanyang Technological University for the Master’s Programme in Ship Operations, Chartering and Broking.
+Mr. Ng started in Tschudi & Eitzen Bulkers in 2000 doing chartering and marketing of T&E Supramax business.
+In 2005, Mr. Ng moved to Beijing to set up the Eitzen Bulk Beijing Representative office with focus on exploring business opportunities in China for the company.
+In 2010, Eitzen Bulk was acquired by Ultrabulk, and in 2017 Mr. Ng returned to Singapore as Head of Supramax, Asia for Ultrabulk.
+Today, Mr. Ng holds the position as Head of Asia.
+Mr. Ng has an Honours degree in Maritime Studies from the University of Plymouth, United Kingdom, and he obtained an MBA with University of South Australia.
+He has been part-time lecturer since 2018, alongside his position in Ultrabulk.
 Mr. Ng is a Singapore citizen and resides in Singapore.

 Head of Panamax

-Mr. Carlsen stated his shipping career in the late 1980s.
-His career started in Copenhagen followed by 10 years in London working for an owners/operator company and for latter part as broker.
-In 2001 Mr. Carlsen joined Tschudi and Eitzen Bulkers with later became Ultrabulk.
-During his 20 years in the company, Mr. Carlsen has been involved in all segments being Handy, Supramax and Panamax both in the Atlantic and the Pacific.
-Prior to taking over the position as Head of Panamax, Mr. Carlsen held the position as Head of Supramax in the Atlantic, but with daily special focus on the East Coast South America area.
+Mr. Carlsen has acquired a truly diversified knowledge of the dry cargo segments, having been involved in all Ultrabulk’s segments – from Handysize to Supramax and Panamax.
+Mr. Carlsen started his shipping career in the late 1980s.
+At the beginning of his career, Mr. Carlsen worked in Copenhagen, but later he worked 10 years in London for an owners/operator company and for latter part as broker.
+In 2001, Mr. Carlsen joined Tschudi & Eitzen Bulkers which later merged into Ultrabulk.
+During Mr. Carlsen’s 20 years in Ultrabulk, he has been involved in all segments being Handy, Supramax and Panamax, both in the Atlantic and the Pacific.
+Today, Mr. Carlsen is the Head of Panamax.
+Prior to this, Mr. Carlsen held the position as Head of Supramax and the Atlantic, but with daily special focus on the East Coast South America area.
 Mr. Carlsen is a Danish citizen and resides in Denmark.

 Klaus Munk Andersen